ppat/homelab-ops-ansible/os/roles/ubuntu/README.md

 homelab_ops.os.ubuntu
 =====================

+A role that configures Ubuntu systems for image-based deployments.
+This role prepares Ubuntu installations with package management, kernel configuration, and system optimization.

-This role configures an Ubuntu OS by ensuring that:
+This role prepares Ubuntu systems by:

 - All necessary packages are installed
 - Unnecessary packages and services are not present
 - All packages are upgraded to the latest version
 - Required kernel modules are included in initrd/initramfs
 - Required kernel parameters (sysctl) are configured

-As this role is generally expected to be used to build an OS image, it does not perform the following:
+Not intended for:

 - Boot and/or cloud-init configuration (as that is specific to an installation)
-- Applying the kernel parameters (sysctl) in the currently running kernel (as a restart is expected after loading an OS image to a disk)
+- Applying kernel parameters (sysctl) in the currently running kernel (as a restart is expected after loading an OS image to a disk)

 Requirements
 ------------